Tuscarawas County Court Records

 Are Court Records Public in Tuscarawas County?

-Ohio law establishes a strong presumption that government records are available for public inspection.
-Ohio Revised Code § 149.43 defines “public records” broadly and requires that they be made available promptly upon request.
+Ohio law creates a strong presumption that government records are open to the public.
+Ohio Revised Code 149.43 defines public records broadly and requires that they be made available promptly upon request.
 Court filings, docket entries, judgments, and most case documents maintained by the Clerk of Courts and the various court divisions fall within this definition.

-Certain categories of records are exempt from public disclosure, however.
-Records that are restricted or confidential in Tuscarawas County include:
+That said, several categories of records are exempt from public disclosure.
+Restricted or confidential records in Tuscarawas County include:

-- Sealed and expunged criminal records — Cases that have been sealed by court order under R.C. § 2953.32 or expunged under R.C. § 2953.31 et seq. are removed from public view.
+- Sealed and expunged criminal records — Cases sealed by court order under R.C.
+2953.32 or expunged under R.C.
+2953.31 et seq. are removed from public view.

-- Juvenile court records — Files from Juvenile Division proceedings are confidential under R.C. § 2151.14 and may only be inspected by parties, their attorneys, or individuals granted leave by the court.
+- Juvenile court records — Files from Juvenile Division proceedings are confidential under R.C.
+2151.14 and may only be inspected by parties, their attorneys, or individuals granted access by the court.

 - Grand jury proceedings — Testimony and evidence presented to a grand jury remain secret under Criminal Rule 6.